shader-slang/slang/docs/64bit-type-support.md

 D3D12    | FXC/DXBC         |      Yes       |          No           |  3, 4

 1) CUDA and CPU support most intrinsics, with the notable exception currently of matrix invert
-2) In terms of lack of intrinsic support, the restriction is described in  https://www.khronos.org/registry/spir-v/specs/1.0/GLSL.std.450.html
+2) In terms of lack of general intrinsic support, the restriction is described in  https://www.khronos.org/registry/spir-v/specs/1.0/GLSL.std.450.html

 The following intrinsics are available for Vulkan